-Tropical cyclones are steered mostly by the largescale global circulation.
-Most tropical cyclones form between 10° and 30° latitude, which is the tradewind region.
+Tropical cyclones are steered mostly by the large-scale global circulation.
+Most tropical cyclones form between 10° and 30° latitude, which is the trade-wind region.
 Hence, most tropical cyclones are steered from east to west initially.

 Later, these storms tend to turn poleward under the influence of monsoon circulations.
 For example, the Bermuda High (also known as the Azores High) over the North Atlantic Ocean has a clockwise circulation around it (see Fig. 11.31 in the General Circulation chapter), which turns tropical cyclones northward in the Western North Atlantic Ocean.
-The tracks of tropical cyclones and former tropical Table 16-3.
-Typhoon (tropical cyclone) intensity scale, based on max sustained winds during 10 minutes.
-Defined by JMA, unless otherwise noted.
-Applies between 100°E to 180°E.
+The tracks of tropical cyclones and storms that have weakened from tropical cyclones to tropical storms